Pungyeon/clean-go-article/README.md

 Related resource: [RabbitMQ Go tutorial](#https://www.rabbitmq.com/tutorials/tutorial-one-go.html)

 ### Variable Scope
-Now, let's go back one step, back to the idea of writing smaller functions.
-This has another nice side-effect, which we didn't cover in the previous chapter:  Writing smaller function can typically eliminate using longer lasting mutable variables.
-Writing code with global variables, is a practice of the past, it doesn't belong in clean code.
-Now, why is that?
+Now, let's take a step back and revisit the idea of writing smaller functions.
+This has another nice side effect that we didn't cover in the previous chapter:  Writing smaller function can typically eliminate reliance on mutable variables that leak into the global scope.
+Writing code with global variables is a practice of the past&mdash;it doesn't belong in clean code.
+But why is that?
 Well, the problem with using global variables is that we make it very difficult for programmers to understand the current state of a variable.
-If a variable is global and mutable, then, by definition, it's value can be changed by any part of the codebase.
+If a variable is global and mutable, then by definition, its value can be changed by any part of the codebase.
 At no point can you guarantee that this variable is going to be a specific value...
-This is a headache for everyone.
-This is yet another example of a trivial problem, which is exacerbate, when the codebase expands.
-Let's, look at a short example of how even larger scoped (not global) variables can cause problems.
+And that's a headache for everyone.
+This is yet another example of a trivial problem that's exacerbated when the codebase expands.

-Larger scoped variables, also introduce the issue of variable shadowing as shown int he code taken from an article named: [`Golang scope issue - A feature bug: Shadow Variables`](https://idiallo.com/blog/golang-scopes):
+Let's look at a short example of how non-global variables with an even larger scope can cause problems.
+These variables also introduce the issue of <strong>variable shadowing</strong>, as demonstrated in the code taken from an article titled [`Golang scope issue`](https://idiallo.com/blog/golang-scopes):

 ```go
 func doComplex() (string, error) {